-- Information relating to the personal protected characteristics of the applicant (e.g., their race or religion) will not be taken into account in considering their application. - 6.12 Searches should cover all countries where the applicant has lived and/or worked to ensure a full picture of their past is captured.
+- school/Cognita based on comments made by or about them online.
+Any information requiring further consideration should be discussed with the applicant and noted on the summary report from the interview documenting the considerations made.
+Information relating to the personal protected characteristics of the applicant (e.g., their race or religion) will not be taken into account in considering their application. - 1.2 Searches should cover all countries where the applicant has lived and/or worked to ensure a full picture of their past is captured.